Tencent/xLua/Assets/XLua/Doc/XLua_Tutorial_EN.md

 2. Access a global table

-   What class should I specify if the above Get method also is used?
+   What class should I specify if the above Get method also been used?

    1. Map it to an ordinary class or struct.